 The Special of the Day… From the Orange Moon Cafe…

-In Heaven, a fellow citizen may introduce themselves we never knew while upon the earth.
-"I want to thank you for that prayer you prayed for me on August 31, 2020," they'll say with a grateful heart and smile.
+When born again believers get to Heaven, people may introduce themselves to us we never knew upon the earth.
+"I want to thank you for that prayer you prayed for me that day in February, 2021" they'll say with a grateful heart and smile.
 "The Lord did wonderful things in my life and the life of my family in response to your intercession."

-The most wonderful thing about such passing prayers, offered briefly but consequentially, is that the Lord so obviously receives all the glory for them.
+The most wonderful thing about such "passing prayers," offered briefly and seemingly inconsequentially, is that the Lord so obviously receives all the glory for them.
 This is true of all genuine prayer, of course, but those intercessions offered with little knowledge and few words will likely be the ones through which His greatest work is done.
 Thereby, "the Lord alone shall be exalted in that day" (Isaiah 2:11).
-The pray-er will be blessed in his praying, the pray-ee will be blessed in the answer, and together both will fall before their Heavenly Father to praise Him for the gift of prayer both in its offering and its answers.
+The pray-er will be blessed in his praying, the pray-ee will be blessed in the answer, and together both will fall before their Heavenly Father to praise Him for both the gift of prayer and the gift of answered prayer.

-The Lord Jesus Christ warned that "long prayers" can involve little more than the pretentious attempt to garner attention from others or foster fleshly pride (Mark 12:40).
-Brief prayers, conversely, may lead to the most powerful Divine response.
+The Lord Jesus warned that "long prayers" can involve little more than the pretentious attempt to garner attention (Mark 12:40).
+Short prayers, however, may sometimes lead to the most powerful Divine response.
 Only God sees into the heart of people, wherein "the issues of life" truly exist (Proverbs 4:23).
-He alone knows our true need, and the simple requests that focus on His knowledge and understanding may result in our finest intercessions.
+He alone knows our true need, and the simple requests that reflect our awareness of His perfect knowledge may result in our finest hour of intercession.

-Certainly, long seasons of genuine prayer have their place at times in our lives.
+Certainly, long seasons of genuine prayer happen in our lives.
 We give thanks for them.
-However, seemingly passing prayers, inspired and enabled by the Holy Spirit along the byways of life, accomplish much for the glory of God and the blessing of others.
-Perhaps today He will lead accordingly, foreshadowing another day, in another time and another place, when some brother or sister will approach us on a glimmering street of gold.
-"I want to thank you for that prayer you prayed for me on August 31, 2020.
-Here's how God answered..."
+However, passing prayers, offered in the moment and motivated by the Holy Spirit along the byways of life, accomplish much for the glory of God and the blessing of others.
+Let us expect that in this day, He will lead accordingly, foreshadowing another day, in another time and another place, when some brother or sister will approach us on a glimmering street of gold.
+"I want to thank you for that prayer you prayed for me in February, 2021.
+Here's what happened..."

 "Pray without ceasing."